 All personnel are liable to Drugs and Alcohol Screening to be undertaken by a medical practitioner nominated by the Company to ensure they are free from the influence of any drug or alcohol.
 All personnel must submit to such screening in the following circumstances:

 Pre-Employment: prior to employment;

-Refusal to submit to Drugs and Alcohol Screening will be regarded as providing a positive result and will be reported to London Underground Limited and Sentinel resulting in the withdrawal of an individual’s Sentinel Card rendering them ineligible for work on the Infrastructure(s).
+Refusal to submit to Drugs and Alcohol Screening will be regarded as providing a positive result.
+The case will be managed in accordance with the company disciplinary procedures and be reported to London Underground Limited and Sentinel resulting in the withdrawal of an individual’s Sentinel Card rendering them ineligible for work on the Infrastructure(s).

 The results of all Drug and alcohol Screening will be recorded directly on the sentinel system and can be viewed online by the individual.

 Managing Director Date of Next Review: 2nd June 2022

 Quattro KTP Rated 'Outstanding' For Hybridisation with University of Exeter

 In partnership with the University of Exeter, Innovate UK has awarded Quattro’s Knowledge Transfer Partnership (KTP)…